-- (f) insure itself against any loss, damage, risk or liability which it may suffer or incur in good faith; - (g) enter into an agreement with any person for the performance of any specific act or function or the rendering of specific services; - (h) accept any money or goods donated or bequeathed to it; - (i) borrow money to the limit approved by the Minister; and - (j) do any other thing necessary to perform its duties and carry out its responsibilities under this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law.

-(3) In order to ensure the proper performance of its functions or the effective supervision of financial institutions and financial intermediaries under this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law, the Authority may, through or by means of - conduct any investigation or enquiry into any matter regulated by this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law.
+- (f) insure itself against any loss, damage, risk or liability which it may suffer or incur in good faith; - (g) enter into an agreement with any person for the performance of any specific act or function or the rendering of specific services; - (h) accept any money or goods donated or bequeathed to it; - (i) borrow money to the limit approved by the Minister; and - (j) do any other thing necessary to perform its duties and carry out its responsibilities under this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law. - (3) In order to ensure the proper performance of its functions or the effective supervision of financial institutions and financial intermediaries under this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law, the Authority may, through or by means of - - (a) the Board; - (b) the chief executive officer or any employee of the Authority authorised in writing by the Board; or - (c) any other person or entity authorised in writing by the Board, conduct any investigation or enquiry into any matter regulated by this Act, the Financial Institutions and Markets Act, the Microlending Act or any other applicable financial services law.